 Highlights

-A hidden gem in the Dodecanese, Symi is located north-west of Rhodes.
-This island hosts cypress forests, vineyards and olive orchards, and possesses a capital city of the same name that is as colorful as the surrounding countryside.
+A simply ravishing gem in the Dodecanese, Symi is located northwest of Rhodes.
+This island of cypress forests, vineyards, and olive orchards possesses a capital city of the same name that is as colorful as the surrounding countryside.
 The charm of the port district of Gialos is not to be missed: its quaysides are lined with picturesque houses with multi-colored facades.
-Reach the upper town by car or climb the 500 steps up the Kali Strata ramp for superb viewing points of the coast and its gorgeous turquoise waters.
+You can drive to the upper town or climb the 500 steps up the Kali Strata ramp.
+The second option offers superb viewing points of the coast and gorgeous turquoise waters.

-Fall under the charm of this island as your ship edges closer.
-Amorgos is the most easterly island in the Cyclades, and is known for its rocky inlets with crystal-clear water and its small, picturesque villages.
-This port of call will be your chance to visit Chora, one of the prettiest villages in the Cyclades.
-Explore its cobbled streets and whitewashed houses overlooked by a castle.
+It's no accident that the island of Amorgos was chosen as a shooting location for Luc Besson's film, The Big Blue.
+You, too, will fall under the charm of this island as your ship edges closer.
+Amorgos is the most easterly island in the Cyclades and stands out for its rocky inlets with crystal-clear water and its small, picturesque villages.
+This port of call will be your chance to visit one of the prettiest villages in the Cyclades, Chora, and discover its cobbled streets and whitewashed houses overlooked by a castle.
 Byzantine churches, windmills, and courtyards brimming with flowers complete this typical tableau of timeless Greece.

-This afternoon, visit Mykonos.
-Nicknamed “little Venice,” the island is famous for its Alefkandra district where houses are built right on the water’s edge.
+Nicknamed "little Venice," Mykonos is famous for its Alefkandra district, where houses are built on the water's edge.
 Their multi-colored loggias are emblematic of this Cyclades island, as are the pelicans and windmills.
+You can get close up to the birds on the quaysides of the old port.
+Up on the hillside, you can see the windmill sails turning.
 In the cobbled streets of the pedestrian center, bougainvillea bedecks immaculate facades.
-As you weave in and out of the little streets, snatches of coastline will undoubtedly call you to the island’s beaches, the quietest of which can be found on the northern coast.
+As you weave in and out of the little streets, snatches of coastline will undoubtedly call you to the island's beaches, the quietest of which can be found on the northern coast.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.